apache/druid/docs/ingestion/kafka-ingestion.md

 The following table outlines the `tuningConfig` configuration properties specific to Apache Kafka.

-For configuration properties shared across all supervisor-led ingestion, refer to [Supervisor `tuningConfig`](supervisor.md#tuningconfig).
+For properties common to all streaming ingestion configurations, see [supervisor `tuningConfig`](supervisor.md#tuningconfig).

 |Property|Type|Description|Required|Default|
 |--------|----|-----------|--------|-------|